International Labour Migration: Economics, Politics and Ethics (Online)

 Take this course for CATS points: £10.00

-Currently, Olga is working as a Research Fellow at Open University on an experimental project examining the impact of financial education on behaviour and attitudes towards personal finance.
-Before her doctorate at Warwick, Olga spent a year as a DAAD funded visiting researcher at the European University Institute in Florence, Italy.
+Currently, she is working on an experimental research project at the Open University Business School examining the impact of financial education on individual behavior and budgeting skills.
+Funded by the Chancellor’s International Scholarship, her doctoral research about careers of high-skilled migrants explored the outcomes of the EU policy to promote and financially support academic mobility in Europe.
+Before her doctorate, Olga spent a year as a DAAD funded visiting researcher at the European University Institute in Fiesole, Italy.

 This course aims to: